Articles & News

 Helpful Hints: Finding the Female Urethral Opening and Avoiding UTIs

-At MTG, we interact with a lot of catheter users, and we often hear that women who self-cath have difficulty locating the female urethral opening.
+At HR HealthCare, we interact with a lot of catheter users, and we often hear that women who self-cath have difficulty locating the female urethral opening.
 Fortunately, with some practice, you can become a pro at self-catheterization and find the urethral opening with ease.

 What is the Urethra?